Choir! Choir! Choir!: 2019

 On April 5, 2019, Choir!
 Choir Choir! performed The Beatles' "Here Comes the Sun" at Nathan Phillips Square as part of the Daffodil Campaign, a Canadian Cancer Society fundraiser.
 As the event began, Goldman and Adilman invited a 23-year-old woman named Sabrina, a 10-year cancer survivor, to the microphone to speak.
 Choir participants raised aloft hundreds of daffodils, provided by the Canadian Cancer Society, as the song ended.

 2020

 In March 2020, during the COVID-19 pandemic, the organizers announced that they would livestream a virtual singalong, featuring the songs "Stand By Me", "You've Got a Friend", "Space Oddity", "Wish You Were Here", "Lean on Me", "With a Little Help From My Friends" and "I'll Be There for You", on March 17.

+2024

+On September 5, 2024, Goldman and Adilman led a public singalong of several Tragically Hip songs following the theatrical premiere of the documentary series The Tragically Hip: No Dress Rehearsal at the 2024 Toronto International Film Festival.

+2025

+They appeared in the fifth season of Canada's Got Talent in 2025.
+In April 2025 they announced a tour of Western Canada for the fall, performing the music of Queen.

 Awards

 The group were finalists for "Torontonian of the Year" on CBLA-FM's Metro Morning in 2015.